harshulgandhi/salesfast/Catalog.md

 SalesRep and Physicians will keep on making such submissions through out the cycle.
 At the end of every cycle, SalesFast will automatically analyse the data received so far and generate output that would help National Head and District Managers in making **informed decisions** to modulate the cycle plan if needed.
 The output will contain details like - For all the physicians whose status changed from "Prospecting" to "Lost", what was the primary reason for this negative change.
 Similarly for other combinations of status changes.
 This is a vital piece of information that would significantly help to increase the conversion rate of sales calls and eventually lead to better profit.

 #### [Function 1]
-When a physician agrees to prescribe a certain product, he/she is given a set user id and password to login to the SalesFast.
+When a physician agrees to prescribe a certain product, he/she is given a set of user id and password to login to the SalesFast.
 Upon first login, he/she will have to select one or more than one reasons as to what influenced him/her to agree to prescribe the product.
 It will be a pre-populated list of plausible reasons.
 This submission will be accessible by National Head and District managers.
 They can run some analysis on this to understand various aspects of successful sales calls from physician's perspective, for example, what factor about the sales call influences the physicians most, what are their expectations from the pharmaceutical industry, which area is a good target area.
 Then they can update the cycle plan based on this understanding.

 **Priority:** High